oVirt/ovirt-site/source/uncategorized/quantum-ipam-integration.html.md

 ![Quantum IPAM general overview](QuantumDHCPOverview.png "Quantum IPAM general overview")

-Quantum offers some layer 3 Network services which are not yet available in oVirt.
+Quantum offers layer 3 Network services which are not yet available in oVirt.

 This page is a proposal for oVirt-Quantum integration focused on leveraging the IP Address Management service offered by Quantum.